 A list of Hernando County schools in 1885-86 shows a Ravesies School.
 This school may have been located in what is now Pasco County.

 RIVER RIDGE MIDDLE/HIGH SCHOOL

 New Port Richey, FL 34654

 River Ridge Middle/High School opened at the start of the 1991-92 school year with 2200 students.
-The high school relieved overcrowding at Gulf and Ridgewood High Schools.
-River Ridge Middle and High Schools share a cafeteria, gymnasium, and a theater known as the Pasco County Center for the Arts, which seats 907.
+The high school relieved overcrowding at Gulf and Ridgewood high schools.
+River Ridge Middle and High School share a cafeteria, gymnasium, and a theater known as the Pasco County Center for the Arts, which seats 907.
 The middle and high school classes are located on opposite ends of the same facility.
 Each school has its own media center.
 The combined school is the largest in Pasco County and it is currently the only combined middle and high school.

 The schools opened using a modular class schedule and no bell to signal the beginning and end of classes.
 A traditional six-period class schedule was instituted several years later by a vote of the faculty.
 Bells to signal the start and end of classes were added in 2011.

 The first principal was Robert Dorn.
 He was succeeded on Feb.
 2, 2000, by Tammy Rabon.